PelleLille/hsl-docs/postdelivery.rst

 .. function:: Retry([options])

   Retry the message again later.
-This is the default action for non-permanent (5XX) ``$errorcode``'s.
+This is the default action for temporary / non-permanent (5XX) errors.
 If the maximum retry count is exceeded; the message is either bounced or deleted depending on the transport's settings.

   :param array options: options array
   :return: doesn't return, script is terminated